phpfui/PHPFUIWebsite/PHPFUI/HTMLUnitTester/README.md

 [PHPUnit](https://phpunit.de/) Testing extensions for HMTL and CSS. **PHPFUI\HTMLUnitTester** allows you to unit test HTML and CSS for errors and warnings.
 Often simple errors in HTML or CSS create hard to debug issues where a simple check will reveal bad code.

-This package will check detect errors and warnings in HTML and CSS in stand alone strings, files or urls.
+This package will check detect errors and warnings in HTML and CSS in stand alone strings, files, entire directories or urls.
 # Requirements
 - PHP 7.1 or higher
 - PHPUnit 7 or higher